vegaprotocol/specs/protocol/0072-SPPW-spam-protection-PoW.md

 4. put the transaction on the blockchain
 5. if the signed transactions violate the conditions, issue the banishment
 6. if the signed transactions in a block violate the conditions, remove the offending ones from the block before calling vega [May need discussion]

-- Depending on how things pan out, we may have an issue with the timing; to make sure traders have sufficient time to get the block height needs us to have a large parameter of `spam.pow.numberOfPastBlocks`, which may allow too many transactions.
+Depending on how things pan out, we may have an issue with the timing; to make sure traders have sufficient time to get the block height needs us to have a large parameter of `spam.pow.numberOfPastBlocks`, which may allow too many transactions.
 There are ways to fix this (e.g., the block height needs to end with the same bit as the validator ID), but for now we assume this doesn't cause an issue.

 - The PoW is currently valid for all transactions; a consideration is to use it only for trading related transactions, so even if something goes wrong here delegators can still vote.

-## Hash function:
+## Hash function

 The initial hash-function used is SHA3.
 To allow for a more fine-grained control over the difficulty of the PoW (the number of zeros only allows halving/doubling), the parameter `spam.pow.hashFunction` allows increasing the number of rounds of the hash function (currently 24), e.g., `spam.pow.hashFunction` = `sha3_36_rounds`.
 The parameter can in the future also be used to replace the SHA-3 through a governance vote (assuming other functions have been made available by then) should this prove necessary.